CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 - **Python** executes the functions through the interpreter with JIT compilation disabled.
 - **Numba-CPU** compiles the functions into machine code for the host CPU.
-- **Numba-GPU** compiles device functions for an accelerator, while Harmonize provides the GPU runtime that schedules particle work.
+- **Numba-GPU** compiles device functions for an accelerator, while a supporting runtime called Harmonize schedules particle work.

 Why MC/DC Uses Numba
 --------------------